-b) Margins, Spacing, and Numbering
+b) Margins, Spacing, and Numbering and 2-Hole Punched

-All documents filed with the Court shall not exceed 8 1/2" x 11", with a one-inch margin on all sides.
+All documents filed with the Court shall not exceed 8 1/2" x 11", with a one-inch margin on all sides a top margin of at least 1 1/2" and left-hand margin of 1" and a right-hand margin of 1/2".
 Lines of text for all documents, including correspondence, shall be double-spaced except for quotations and footnotes.
 Pages shall be numbered at the bottom of every page after the first page.
 Typed, printed, or written material shall appear only on the front side of any page in at least 12-point font size.
+All documents submitted in paper format shall be two-hole punched on the top of each page.